raspberrypilearning/3D-scene/en/step_6.md

 + Include `0` in the range for your speed slider.
 What happens?
 + Include negative numbers in the range for your slider.
 What happens when you use move or turn blocks?
 + Try having one sprite move faster than another one and both changing with the speed.

+**Tip:** If you are using a computer with a keyboard then you can use the arrow keys to change the value of a slider by 1.
+First click on the slider to select it and then use the left arrow to change the value by -1 and the right arrow key to change the value by 1.

 --- /task ---